 Cash Advance Fee: The greater of $5 or 3% of the amount of the advance

 The Fine Print: It takes a lot of cash back to make up for the $95 annual fee.

-The Navy Federal More Rewards American Express Credit Card has the lowest regular APR of any card on this list.
-You must be a member of Navy Federal Credit Union to apply, which means you need to be a member of the armed forces, with the Department of Defense, a veteran or a family member of one of these.
+The Navy Federal More Rewards American Express Card has the lowest regular APR of any card on this list.
+You must be a member of Navy Federal Credit Union to apply, which means you or a family member must be a member of the armed forces, with the Department of Defense, or a veteran.

 Highlights: Earn bonus points on everyday purchases, like groceries and gas.
 The low APR will save you money every month if you carry a balance, and there’s no annual fee.
 And, there are no limits on rewards.
 You earn triple points on groceries and gas, no matter how much you spend.

 Sign-Up Bonus: Earn 30,000 bonus points after spending $3,000 within 90 days of account opening